Vontei/CRUD_in_Python/readMe.md

 # CRUD in Python and Django

 This is a basic introduction to the Django Web Framework in Python.
-Django was developed in a newsroom.
+Django was developed in a newsroom, with deadlines in mind.
 As you get acquainted with it, it becomes obvious that it was built for a fast paced environment that requires rapid development with easy management and administration, security, and database toolsets.
 Django is fast and lightweight and follows many of the same conventions as frameworks like Rails.
-With that in mind, almost every core functionality you would want in a framework is available for import.
+With that in mind, just about every core functionality you would want in a framework is available for import.

 Let's get started:

 1. Download the latest version of Python
 2. brew install python (pip comes with HomeBrew)
 3. pip install django